jung-kurt/gofpdf/README.md

 * Templates
 * Barcodes
 * Charting facility
+* UTF-8 support

 gofpdf has no dependencies other than the Go standard library.
 All tests pass on Linux, Mac and Windows platforms.

-Like FPDF version 1.7, from which gofpdf is derived, this package does not yet support UTF-8 fonts.
-In particular, languages that require more than one code page such as Chinese, Japanese, and Arabic are not currently supported.
-This is explained in [issue 109](https://github.com/jung-kurt/gofpdf/issues/109).
-However, support is provided to automatically translate
+Similar to tFPDF 1.25, gofpdf supports UTF-8 fonts.

-UTF-8 runes to code page encodings for languages that have fewer than 256 glyphs.
+Also, support is provided to automatically translate UTF-8 runes to code page encodings for languages that have fewer than 256 glyphs.